OpenTermsArchive/contrib-versions/Amazon/unknown.md

 Unicode Terms of Use

 For the general privacy policy governing access to this site, see the Unicode Privacy Policy.
-For trademark usage, see the Unicode?
-Consortium Name and Trademark Usage Policy.
+For trademark usage, see the Unicode® Consortium Name and Trademark Usage Policy.

 A. Unicode Copyright.

-1. Copyright ?
-1991-2011 Unicode, Inc. All rights reserved.
+1. Copyright © 1991-2011 Unicode, Inc. All rights reserved.
 2. Certain documents and files on this website contain a legend indicating that "Modification is permitted."
-Any person is hereby authorized, without fee, to modify such documents and files to create derivative works conforming to the Unicode?
-Standard, subject to Terms and Conditions herein.
+Any person is hereby authorized, without fee, to modify such documents and files to create derivative works conforming to the Unicode® Standard, subject to Terms and Conditions herein.
 3. Any person is hereby authorized, without fee, to view, use, reproduce, and distribute all documents and files solely for informational purposes in the creation of products supporting the Unicode Standard, subject to the Terms and Conditions herein.
 4. Further specifications of rights and restrictions pertaining to the use of the particular set of data files known as the "Unicode Character Database" can be found in Exhibit 1.
 5. Each version of the Unicode Standard has further specifications of rights and restrictions of use.
 For the book editions (Unicode 5.0 and earlier), these are found on the back of the title page.
 The online code charts carry specific restrictions.
 All other files, including online documentation of the core specification for Unicode 6.0 and later, are covered under these general Terms of Use.